In 2015, EPA revised the underground storage tank (UST) regulations. Below you will find the requirements for tank lining.

 Tanks using only an interior lining for corrosion protection must pass an internal inspection within 10 years and every 5 years after that to make sure that the tank and lining are sound.
 You should keep records of these inspection results.

-2015 Requirement: After [Effective date of regulation], a tank internally lined to meet the corrosion protection requirement that does not pass the internal lining inspection and cannot be repaired according to a code of practice developed by a nationally recognized association or independent testing laboratory must be permanently closed.
+2015 Requirement: After October 13, 2015, a tank internally lined to meet the corrosion protection requirement that does not pass the internal lining inspection and cannot be repaired according to a code of practice developed by a nationally recognized association or independent testing laboratory must be permanently closed.

 If a tank is internally lined for reasons other than meeting the corrosion protection requirements (such as for compatibility), the periodic inspections of the internal lining are not required.